 Therefore, while AI might prove a valuable tool for artists in music production, it also complicates the industry’s established legal and ethical policies, and challenges current levels of creativity.

-The challenges and points raised in this article are one of the key themes to be addressed at this year’s Beyond conference, in Edinburgh on 20-21 November.
-Exploring the impact of AI, Machine Learning and Data on the creative industries, the two-day programme offers lively debate, keynote sessions, short-talks, panel discussions and exhibitions showcasing the UK’s excellence in research-driven creative innovation, plus networking.
-Tickets on sale now.
+The challenges and points raised in this article were one of the key themes to be addressed at the BEYOND conference, in Edinburgh on 20-21 November 2019.
+Exploring the impact of AI, Machine Learning and Data on the creative industries, the two-day programme offered lively debate, keynote sessions, short-talks, panel discussions and exhibitions showcasing the UK’s excellence in research-driven creative innovation, plus networking.

 © Main photo by Franck V. on Unsplash